Estimating Reciprocal Partition Functions to Enable Design Space Sampling: Results

 We constructed MCMC moves that transition from an old position and well depth, \(\mathbf{r}\) and \(\epsilon\), to a new position and depth, \(\mathbf{r}' = \mathbf{r} + \Delta \mathbf{r}\) and \(\epsilon' = \epsilon + \Delta \epsilon\).
 The symmetric proposal is generated by drawing independent Gaussian variables \(\Delta r\) and \(\Delta \epsilon\), each with zero mean and variance \(10^{-4}\).
 When a trial move generated \(\epsilon'\) outside the range \([7,12]\), the move was rejected.
 Otherwise, the moves were accepted in one of three different ways: according to the exact partition function

 according to the estimated partition function

 or neglecting the partition function altogether

 We note that for Eq.~\eqref{eq:boothMC}, one must retain the old estimate for the reciprocal partition function after a rejection rather than recomputing a new estimate.
-This need follows from the fact that we formally consider a random walk through the \(\eta\) coordinates that produced the noisy estimate, as described in Sec.~\ref{sec:recZ}
+This need follows from the fact that we formally consider a random walk through the \(\eta\) coordinates that produced the noisy estimate, as described in Section~\ref{sec:recZ}

-Following the logic of the previous section, Eqs.~\eqref{eq:exact} and~\eqref{eq:boothMC} should both sample marginal distributions for \(\epsilon\) that are uniform, while Eq.~\eqref{eq:ignored} samples \(P(\epsilon) \propto Z_A(\epsilon)\).
+Equations.~\eqref{eq:exact} and~\eqref{eq:boothMC} should both sample marginal distributions for \(\epsilon\) that are uniform, while Eq.~\eqref{eq:ignored} samples \(P(\epsilon) \propto Z_A(\epsilon)\).
 We confirmed these marginal distributions numerically by sampling particle positions in the Lennard-Jones well, a comparison made possible by the ease of numerically computing the exact partition function

 for this toy model with \(U(r;\epsilon)\) given by Eq.~\eqref{eq:LJ}.